amatya-aditya/amatya-aditya/_learnings/von-karman.md

  - CFD
 ---

 During this project, the fluid flow over cylinder was observed at different Reynolds number ranging from 5 to 3.5e6.
-The effect of Reynolds number was analysed and behavior of von karman street over different regimes was analysed.
+The effect of Reynolds number was analysed to observe the behavior of von karman street over different flow regimes.

 ## Visualization of Von Karman Effect